-If you consider dental implants, it is essential to learn all you can about bone grafting, as these two procedures usually go hand in hand.
+If you consider dental implants, learning all you can about bone grafting is essential, as these two procedures usually go hand in hand.

 A bone graft for dental implants is essential should you not have naturally strong bones to support your implants.